Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - If you would like additional ideas on what to say and do, cornerstone-edsupply.com/ is currently offering a script for this science activity for free.

 - Geography Fast Review: Hand out maps to each child.
-Divide up children among you & the helping parents so that you are able to each check specific child and what they are pointing at.
+Divide up children among you & the helping parents so that you are able to each check specific children and what they are pointing at.
 Call out the geography locations from weeks 7-13.
 Have children tell me or show me locations using their fingers.